-Paid ads are a great way for newer or smaller firms to gain high visibility for little cost.
+Law firm PPC marketing is a great way for newer or smaller law firms to gain high visibility for little cost.
 Pay-per-click (PPC) ads are links to your site positioned above the top organic search results.
 Each time a user clicks that paid ad link to your site, you pay a small fee.
 If they don’t click, you don’t pay.

 PPC ads are sold by the keyword or keyword string.
 You can bid on niche long-tail keywords if you have a niche area of practice or a small budget.

 However, knowing which keywords are a good value can be complicated, and the relative value of keywords often changes.
 Choosing PPC management for law firms can help you get the highest ROI.

 Facebook advertising has become extraordinarily popular, but there's no denying that the size of Facebook's audience is a major factor.
 Law firm marketing strategies that aim to reach more prospective clients should include attorney Facebook advertising.